aliang/jquery-ujs-django/README.md

     <form id="csrf_token" style="display:none">{% csrf_token %}</form>

 in your template.
 Also, I haven't updated the tests to reflect the new tag placement.

+You can download the file here: [https://github.com/aliang/jquery-ujs-django/blob/master/src/rails.js]

 Old README is below.